 Let's modify a tuning parameter in the CLM code zInd = roughness length for soil (m)

 "tuning parameter"

-- parameter weakly constrained by observation - can be adjusted to achieve agreement with observations zInd is in the subroutine clm_varcon.F90

-1. Find the subroutine you want.
+- parameter weakly constrained by observation - can be adjusted to achieve agreement with observations - 1.
+Find the subroutine you want.

-Go in the CESM code and look for zInd (for instance, you can use: grep -r zInd )
+Go in the CESM code and look for zlnd (for instance, you can use: grep -r zlnd )